MaxKortenbruck/text_visualization/README.md

 >cd ./src

-then start the app with:
+Then start the app with:

 >python3 app.py